I’ve been in the iron game for over 20 years and I’m always trying to find ways to improve recovery periods.

 The point is to know when your body is in a position to improve upon your last workout and when you know it won’t improve - Or worse, have a negative impact on your training.
 Remember, success at the iron game is all about smart training that allows you to keep making constant improvements while keeping injuries to a minimum.

-Listen to your body and you will constantly make improvements in the gym and reduce the chance of overtraining, or worse injury.
+Listen to your body and you will constantly make improvements in the gym, improve training longevity and reduce the chance of overtraining, or worse injury.

 Here are some additional resources: